China's Chalco suffers bigger than forecast Q4 loss

 The company also said it expected to post a loss in the first quarter.

-China is still in the process of urbanisation and industrialisation, which provides a promising prospect for the aluminium market, it said.
+China is still in the process of urbanization and industrialization, which provides a promising prospect for the aluminum market, it said.

-Construction is the biggest driver for aluminium demand in China, accounting for 36 percent of domestic consumption in 2010, followed by the power and transport sectors.
+Construction is the biggest driver for aluminum demand in China, accounting for 36 percent of domestic consumption in 2010, followed by the power and transport sectors.

-Earnings of many aluminium producers around the world have been hit by a supply glut and weakening demand on the back of the deepening European debt crisis and global economic slowdown.
-Some producers, including top U.S. producer Alcoa Inc, have announced reduced smelting capacity to weather the downturn.
+Earnings of many aluminum producers around the world have been hit by a supply glut and weakening demand on the back of the deepening European debt crisis and global economic slowdown.
+Some producers, including top U.S. producer Alcoa Inc (AA.N), have announced reduced smelting capacity to weather the downturn.

-The benchmark third-month aluminium contract on the Shanghai Futures Exchange has rebounded about 3 percent this year to 16,260 yuan per tonne, but still below Chalco’s production cost of about 16,800 yuan estimated by Morgan Stanley.
+The benchmark third-month aluminum contract on the Shanghai Futures Exchange has rebounded about 3 percent this year to 16,260 yuan per ton, but still below Chalco’s production cost of about 16,800 yuan estimated by Morgan Stanley.
 The price had lost 4.3 percent in the fourth quarter alone.

 Analysts said high interest expenses would continue to erode Chalco’s profitability.